skiadas/TheoryCompCourse/notes/decidable.md

 - Check only those derivations in this new CFG consisting of 2n-1 steps.
 - If you find the string in one of those, accept.
 If you do not, reject.

 This has profound implications for computing: All programming languages are codified in terms of a CFG specifying the valid syntax for programs in a language.
-In order to run any program in a programming language, a programming being essentially just a string of input from some alphabet, we need to parse it according to the CFG from the language.
+In order to run any program in a programming language, a program being essentially just a string of input from some alphabet, we need to parse it according to the CFG from the language.
 The fact that the acceptance problem is decidable tells us that this is indeed doable.
 Although the method described above would likely be too slow to be of practical use.

 Before moving on, let us consider an important consequence of this result: